-2012 vs. 2011: The tax charge of \$34.0 million recognized in 2012 was lower than 2011 mainly as a result of the recognition in 2012 of a tax benefit of \$24.5m arising on the release of valuation allowances held against capital loss carry-forwards that were utilized to offset 2012 realized gains and other discrete tax benefit items in 2012 which totaled \$19.8 million.
-The 2011 tax charge was impacted by a number of items including the adverse global distribution of profits and losses as detailed below.
+2012 vs. 2011: The tax charge of \$34.0 million recognized in 2012 was lower than in 2011 mainly as a result of the recognition in 2012 of a tax benefit of \$24.5 million arising from the release of valuation allowances held against capital loss carry-forwards that were utilized to offset 2012 realized gains and other discrete tax benefit items in 2012 that totaled \$19.8 million.
+The 2011 tax charge was impacted by a number of items including the adverse global distribution of profits and losses.